tylerharter/cs320/s20/p3/README.md

 ```

 Fill in the `????` parts in the above code so that it:
-1. use a regex determines if the email is valid
+1. use a regex that determines if the email is valid
 2. writes each valid email address on its own line in `emails.txt`
 3. sternly warns the user if they entered an invalid email address to stop being so careless (you choose the wording)